samwilson/website/content/2004/0429_oscar-wilde.md

 So here I am.

 Don’t get me wrong, I wouldn’t really give up this volatility and uncertaintity.
-There may well be nothing worth doing, but I want to know why &#8211; and there it is!
+There may well be nothing worth doing, but I want to know why – and there it is!
 Anything’s worth doing so long as it gets me further down that track of understanding what it is that feels right.
 I wonder if I’m making any sense… Perhaps it all comes down to lack of confidence… oh dear….

 In response to the title of this post:

-&#8220;The Young Ones: Nasty&#8221;: 1984:
+“The Young Ones: Nasty”: 1984:

 > RICK: [sarcastically] Oh, touchè, Vyvyan.
 What devastating repartee.
 Talk about Oscar Wilde.
 >